 Power Systems Engineer Jobs in USA with Visa Sponsorship

 Power systems engineers are among the most consistently sponsored roles in the U.S. energy sector.
-Employers regularly file H-1B and O-1 petitions for qualified candidates, and the specialty occupation designation is straightforward for degree holders in electrical engineering or power systems.
+Employers regularly file H-1B visa and O-1 petitions for qualified candidates, and the specialty occupation designation is straightforward for degree holders in electrical engineering or power systems.
 For detailed occupation requirements, see the O*NET profile.

 See All Power Systems Engineer Jobs